Please scroll down to find the grade level you are looking for or click here for a printable list.

 3.PS1: Matter and Its Interactions

-1) Describe the properties of solids, liquids, and gases and identify that matter is made up of particles too small to be seen.
+1) Develop a model of solids, liquids, and gasses to describe that each state of matter is made of particles too small to be seen.

-2) Differentiate between changes caused by heating or cooling that can be reversed and that cannot.
+2) Construct an explanation about the effects of heating and cooling a substance differentiating between changes that can be reversed and those that cannot.

 3.PS2: Motion and Stability: Forces and Interactions